 - Meanwhile, in a separate bowl mix together all the dry ingredients.

 - Again, open the bag and pour out the excess liquid.
 No need to fully drain, just discard any extra liquid.

 - Add the dry ingredients to the bag.
 Seal the bag and shake, massage, move around the nuggets to coat each one in the spice mixture.

 - Heat your fry pan and add the oil and fat.

 - Fry your chicken pieces in batches.
 About two minutes per side until golden brown.

 - Remove each batch to a paper towel to remove excess oil and then place on a baking sheet in the oven set at 170 degrees to keep them warm.

-- Combine all ingredients in a bowl and whisk until smooth.
+- To make the honey mustard sauce, combine all ingredients in a bowl and whisk until smooth.